spurll/spellbook/examples/omnibus.md

 * 6 measures ancient tusk of otter
 * 3 scruples stem of chicory
 * 6 pounds tibia of basilisk
-* 3 pints prisine alcohol
+* 3 pints pristine alcohol
 * 1 quart phlegm of crocodile, tepid
 * conscience of tanuki
 * 4 measures fat of heron, tepid